Sadler, N. (2026). Suspicious stories: taking narrative seriously in disinformation research. Communication Theory. https://doi.org/10.1093/ct/qtaf013

 Key Contributions

-• A theoretically disciplined definition of narrative (temporally and causally related happenings) distinguishing it from discourse, theme, or frame.
+- A theoretically grounded definition of narrative (temporally and causally related happenings) that distinguishes it from the discourses, themes, and structures loosely labelled “narratives” in the field.

-• A “hermeneutic realist” middle path between naïve realism and constructivism for evaluating narrative truth in disinformation research.
+- Introduces hermeneutic realism as a middle path between naïve realism and constructivism for disinformation studies.

-• A worked analytical method pairing fabula/sjuzhet analysis with ethical appraisal, applied to a non-elite, Spanish-language, Global South case.
+- A worked method combining fabula/sjuzhet analysis with ethical appraisal, applied to a non-elite, Spanish-language, Global South case underrepresented in the literature.

 Methods

-Conceptual synthesis across narratology, hermeneutic philosophy, and the strategic narrative tradition, paired with a single-case qualitative narrative analysis of five tweets (Feb 2022–Aug 2023) by Roi López Rivas.
-The analysis moves between fabula and sjuzhet to identify what is reported, interpreted, evaluated, disnarrated, and sideshadowed, before appraising the narrative on both referential and ethical grounds.
+Primarily conceptual and theoretical synthesis, drawing on Ricoeur, Bakhtin’s dialogism, and narratological work by Bal, Chatman, and Genette, alongside a critical review of qualitative/quantitative disinformation studies and the “strategic narrative” tradition.
+This is applied in a single-case qualitative analysis of five Spanish-language tweets (Feb 2022–Aug 2023) by Roi López Rivas.
+The analytical procedure moves between fabula and sjuzhet to identify what is reported, interpreted, and evaluated—including disnarrated and sideshadowed events—before appraising the narrative on both referential and ethical grounds.

 Findings

-• The tweets contain few outright false statements; instead they rely on imprecision, ambiguous referents, and ventriloquized voices to avoid commitment to questionable claims.
+- The tweets contain few outright false statements, relying instead on imprecision, ambiguous referents, and quotation of others’ voices to avoid direct commitment.

-• Sideshadowing attributes agency and contingency to NATO/US actors while disnarrating Russian agency, producing a deterministic account where Russia “had no other option.”
+- Sideshadowing attributes agency and contingency to the US/NATO while disnarrating Russian agency, producing a deterministic account in which Russia “had no other option.”

-• Evaluation is delivered implicitly via presupposed moral principles applied asymmetrically to Russia and the US.
+- Evaluation is delivered implicitly through presupposed moral principles applied asymmetrically to Russia and the US.

 Connections